francescoscianni/RISCV-CPU-Verilog/README.md

 ```

 ### Windows
-Download the Windows installer for Icarus Verilog and ensure the executables are added to your PATH.
+Download the Windows installer for Icarus Verilog.

 ---